 Developing Managerial Effectiveness

-This two-day program helps new managers implement the 4 P's (Prioritize, Plan, Prepare, Perform) of effective management in their work and as individuals.
+This program helps new managers implement the 4 P's (Prioritize, Plan, Prepare, Perform) of effective management in their work and as individuals.
 Participants will assess their strengths and weaknesses and develop goal plans for increased effectiveness.
 You will look at time use effectiveness from an individual as well as an organizational perspective.
 It is a great way to gain the skills necessary to build Continuous Improvement Plans.

 Effectiveness includes both strategic, high level planning and day to day prioritization and delegation techniques.
 The number one rated need for employees is to work for effective and efficient managers; this program will help you develop the skills to be that manager.

 Developing Managerial Effectiveness is an elective seminar for the Certificate in Skills for New Managers.

 (Online: 3 partial days, 9 am - 1 pm, Atlantic Time)

 - Decision-making abilities needed to manage multiple priorities